josepablocam/ai4code_repair/README.md

 }

 # TODOs:
-* Setup full evaluation for benchmarks
-* Setup few-shot section for Codex
-    - Fixed few-shots
-    - Random few-shots
+Sunday:
-    - CodeBERT-based few-shots
+* Setup CodeBERT-based few-shots
 * Add CodeT5 portion
 * Add text for current portion of tutorial

+Next:
+* Clean up tutorial and add references/pointers for more problems
+* Setup skeleton for fine-tuning CodeBERT (to perform target similarity tuning)
+* Any other "stretch" task
+* Pin versions of libs
+* Try out in colab

+# FIXME: are locations participants can try some extensions :)